sheridan-python/tutorial-oop-vending-machine-solution/README.md

 First, we have:
 - Coins
 - Products
-- DollarAmount
+- Vending Machine

 We can consider these as abstract classes / concepts.
 In practise, we have specific coins like quarters, loonies & toonies.
 For products, we have chips, candy and drinks – these could be broken down further into specific products like "355ml Coca-Cola can".
 These are considered concrete classes which all share common properties to the abstracts coins and products.

-Money in this case is a subclass of the python Decimal class and is used to represent a dollar amount.
-It is already provided as part of the boilerplate.

 We must also model our vending machine and define actions on it:
 - `+ insert_coin(coin: Coin)`
 - `+ buy_product(product: str) -> Product`
-- `+ get_balance() -> Money`
+- `+ get_balance() -> int`
 - `+ get_change() -> List[Coin]`